All Episodes

 We try to impart to them in language that makes sense to them the miracle that is the United States of America.

-The amazing stories, which do not have to be embellished, do not have to be added to in any way, shape, manner, or form That made this incredible country we all live in today.
+The amazing stories, which do not have to be embellished, do not have to be added to in any way, shape, manner, or form that made this incredible country we all live in today.

 And all of these emails and all of these requests inspire us to keep going.

-And so I've been chomping at the bit here for the past, well, I mean, every time I get a call from a young child wanting to know about uh the next book, you don't know how I've been chomping at the bit eager to say, oh, yeah, yeah, it's coming up.
+And so I've been chomping at the bit here for the past, well, I mean, every time I get a call from a young child wanting to know about the next book, you don't know how I've been chomping at the bit, eager to say, oh, yeah, yeah, it's coming up.

 It's right around the corner, but today I can.